 The LCC could not transfer a license issued under the bill to another location.
-If the licensee went out of business, the licensee would have to surrender the license to the The governing body of the local LCC. governmental unit could approve another applicant within a city redevelopment project area to replace a licensee who had surrendered the license, if the new applicant's business met the requirements of the bill (except those related to verification of redevelopment project area status, investment in the redevelopment project area, and investment within the qualified redevelopment project area).
+A licensee that went out of business would have to surrender the license to the LCC.
+The governing body of the local governmental unit could approve another applicant within a city redevelopment project area to replace a licensee that had surrendered the license, if the new applicant's business met the requirements of the bill (except those related to verification of redevelopment project area status, investment in the redevelopment project area, and investment within the qualified redevelopment project area).